-The Unaudited Annual Accounts were authorised for issue by the Head of Finance on 29 June 2016 and the Audited Annual Accounts were authorised for issue on 28 September 2016.
+The Unaudited Annual Accounts were authorised for issue by the Head of Finance on 29 June 2016.
 Events taking place after this date are not reflected in the financial statements or notes.
 Where events taking place before this date provided information about conditions existing at 31 March 2016, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.